fernandopassaia/app_fullstackdemo/README.md

 The Api should start.
 If you see it running on PORT 4001, well done.
 BackEnd is ready to go.

 ### How to Run the FrontEnd:
-Inside the FrontEnd folder run:
+To Run the Angular AND the Mobile, first of all you need to install NodeJs and NPM.
+In my personal machine, I'm using Node 14.2.0 and NPM 6.14.4.
+Then, Inside the FrontEnd folder run:

 <li>npm install</li>
 <li>ng serve --o</li>